 - a.
 When using rollers or flails and inspecting the area afterwards through clearance or raking all located mines or mine parts that include the fuse shall be destroyed in situ.
 Under no circumstances shall these objects be remotely moved, neutralised or recovered because of the possible unstable nature of the mine, firing train or firing train components. - b.
 When using ploughs, mines may be remotely pulled to remove the danger of explosive kick-outs when attempting to destroy mines.
-Once pulled, the mines shall be destroyed by explosive means, either in situ or in a separate disposal area.

-- c.
-If during operations, a hazard is identified which a machine was not designed or approved to be used against, the mechanical operation shall cease, and a review of the task shall be carried out. - d.
+Once pulled, the mines shall be destroyed by explosive means, either in situ or in a separate disposal area. - c.
+If during operations, a hazard is identified which a machine was not designed or approved to be used against, the mechanical operation shall cease, and a review of the task shall be carried out.

+- d.
 Machines shall be checked prior to moving from hazardous to safe areas to ensure that no landmines (EO) or hazardous components remain in the working or moving parts of the machine or are attached to the machine. - e.
-Communications between the site Team Leader, the mechanical operator, the Medic and the sentries shall be in place and always confirmed while a machine is working in a hazardous area. - f.
-The minimum safety distances as listed in Table 8-1 shall be adhered to.
+Communications between the site Team Leader, the mechanical operator, the Medic and the sentries shall be in place and always confirmed while a machine is working in a hazardous area.

-Ser Situation Minimum Safety Distance (m) (a) (b) (c) 1 Between Personnel not wearing PPE and a machine working in suspected AP blast mine areas 200 2 Between Personnel not wearing PPE and a machine working in a suspected AP fragmentation and AT mine areas.
+Ser Situation Minimum Safety Distance (m) (a) (b) (C) 1 Between Personnel not wearing PPE and a 200 machine working in suspected AP blast mine areas 2 Between Personnel not wearing PPE and a machine working in a suspected AP fragmentation and AT mine areas.
 300 3 Between Personnel wearing PPE and a machine working in suspected AP blast mine areas.
 100 4 Between Personnel wearing PPE and a machine working in suspected AP fragmentation and AT mine areas.
 200 5 Between Team Leader/Remote control machine operator wearing PPE and a machine working in suspected AP blast mine areas.
-100 6 Between Team Leader/Remote control machine operator wearing PPE and a machine working in suspected AP fragmentation and AT mine areas.
-7 Between Team Leader/Remote control machine operator behind an approved blast/fragmentation screen in suspected AP/AT mine areas.
-8 Between working machines in anti-personnel and anti-tank mine areas.
+100 6 Between Team Leader/Remote control machine operator wearing PPE and a machine working in suspected AP fragmetation and AT mine areas.
+150 7 Between Team Leader/Remote control machine operator behind an approved blast/fragmentation screen in suspected AP/AT mine areas.
+50 8 Between working machines in anti-personnel and anti-tank mine areas.
 100 9 Between Personnel not wearing PPE and a machine working in suspected UXO areas.
 300 10 Between Personnel wearing PPE and a machine working in suspected UXO areas.
-200

-1. Any reduction to these distances shall only be authorised by the NMAA/UNMAS-UNMISS on a case by case basis and shall be required to be included in the detail of relevant Implementation Plans.
+200 1.
+Any reduction to these distances shall only be authorised by the NMAA/UNMAS-UNMISS on a case by case basis and shall be required to be included in the detail of relevant Implementation Plans.
+2. These safet with the mine y distances shall be increased when required in a / UXO threat. ccordance 3.
+When operating a remote-controlled clearance machine, from inside a protected vehicle the minimum safety distance from a working machine shall be determined by the level of protection it provides.
+The manufacturer's guide for the vehicle should be referred to.
+In circumstances where this information is not available, the minimum distance for the maximum suspected mine/UXO threat at the task shall be enforced.